UCSD-RHC-Lab/GARRY/README.md

 Our ROS section of the code was implemented to have greater control of the robot's actions in relation to a user's performance during a session.
 To this end, our ROS system receives data from our Matlab websocket through specific topics, translates that data into the right format, and moves the robot accordingly.

-Matlab's connection with the ROS nodes is faciliatated through topics.
+The ROS nodes are facilitated through ROS topics.

-The `/data` topic receives the users step data and goal value for the session and returns that data.
+The `/data` topic receives the user's step data and goal value for the session from Matlab.

-The `/feedback_type` topic receives the chosen feedback mode of the session and returns that data.
+The `/feedback_type` topic receives the chosen feedback mode of the session from the Flutter app.

-The `/good_step` topic receives the average proportional A2 values over a period of time and returns a boolean value representing whether a good step has been achieved in that period.
+The `/good_step` topic receives a boolean value representing whether a good step has been achieved every 5 seconds.

  Our ROS system is characterized by 2 nodes: